EmilHvitfeldt/smltar/docs/07_ml_classification.md

 We see here, for the penalty we chose, what terms contribute the most to a complaint _not_ being about credit.
 The words are largely about mortgages and other financial products.

-What terms contribute to a complaint being about credit, for this tuned model?
+What terms contribute to a complaint being about credit reporting, for this tuned model?
 Here we see the names of the credit reporting agencies and words about credit inquiries.

 ```r